-We seek to compensate our non-employee directors fairly for work required for a company of our size and scope and to align their interests with the long-term interests of our shareholders.
-Director compensation reflects our desire to attract, retain and benefit from the expertise of highly qualified people serving on the Company's Board of Directors.
+We seek to compensate our non-employee directors fairly for work required for a company of our size, complexity and scope and to align their interests with the long-term interests of our shareholders.
+Director compensation reflects our desire to attract, retain and benefit from the expertise of highly qualified people.
 The Compensation Committee annually reviews the compensation of our non-employee directors and makes recommendations to the Board of Directors.
-In August 2017, the Compensation Committee, with the advice of its independent compensation consultant, undertook a review of the structure, philosophy and overall mix of the director compensation program as compared to the Company's compensation peer group and also the four large publicly traded managed health care companies.
-Following this review, and in connection with the establishment of the Lead Independent Director position, the Compensation Committee recommended, and the Board approved, an annual \$75,000 cash retainer for the Lead Independent Director, effective as of September 1, 2017.
+In August 2018, the Compensation Committee, with the advice of its independent compensation consultant, undertook a review of the structure, philosophy and overall mix of the director compensation program as compared to the Company's compensation peer group and also the four large publicly traded managed health care companies.
+Following this review, the Compensation Committee recommended, and the Board approved, an increase in the annual grant of deferred stock units awarded to non-employee directors from \$175,000 to \$205,000, effective as of October 1, 2018.
 No other changes were made to the compensation of non-employee directors.
 The Compensation Committee's recommendations, and the Board's subsequent approval, were made after considering the results of the market practices review and the complexity of the Company's structure and operations.